dongdongbh/dongdongbh.github.io/_posts/2025-01-10-singularity.md

 ---

-### **Why Use Singularity Instead of Docker for HPC?**
+### **Why Use Singularity for HPC?**

-At first, I assumed **Docker** would work perfectly for HPC.
-I built a Docker image, set up a user inside it, and configured my environment.
-However, when I tried to run it on the cluster, I encountered these issues:

-1. **Root Privileges**:
-   Docker containers require root privileges to run.
-This is a security risk for shared HPC systems and is often disabled by cluster administrators.

-2. **Isolation vs Integration**:
+Containers solve many problems in HPC environments:
+1. **Dependency Conflicts**: Applications often require specific libraries that may not be installed on the cluster.
+2. **No Root Privileges**: Most HPC users lack `sudo` access, making it hard to install system-level software.
+3. **Reproducibility**: Containers ensure the environment is consistent across systems.

+**Why not Docker?**
-   Docker isolates the container from the host system, which is great for production environments but problematic for HPC.
-Singularity, on the other hand:
+Docker isolates the container from the host and requires root privileges to run, which makes it unsuitable for shared HPC systems. **Singularity**, on the other hand:
-   - **Integrates** with the host system.
+- Integrates seamlessly with the host system (e.g., mounts home directories by default).
-   - By default, mounts the host’s home directory and environment variables into the container.
+- Runs without root privileges, making it safer and compatible with shared environments.
-   - Makes it easy to access your files and host-level tools (e.g., Conda environments).
+- Allows easy access to host-level resources like GPUs, shared filesystems, and user-installed environments (e.g., Conda).

-3. **Designed for HPC**:
-   Singularity was specifically designed for HPC.
-It:
-   - Runs without requiring elevated privileges.
-   - Provides seamless access to host resources, including GPUs and shared filesystems.

 ### **Key Difference Between Docker and Singularity**